bbglab/intogen-plus/docs/source/drivers_combination.rst

 cohorts in the contribution of each method to the combination performance.
-In summary, all methods contributed positively to the combinatorial performance across TCGA supporting our methodological choice for the individual driver discovery methods [Figure].
+In summary, all methods contributed positively to the combinatorial performance across TCGA supporting our methodological choice for the individual driver discovery methods (see Figure below panel E).

 Comparison with other combinatorial selection methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~